Royal Cayman Islands Police Service: Police Districts

 In addition to the Elgin Avenue police station in George Town, several other operational police bases exist in the town, including the national police headquarters in Shedden Road, the traffic policing unit in Lindhurst Avenue, and administrative offices on Walkers Road.

 Specialist departments

 The RCIPS has a number of specialist departments, beyond the CID and the neighbourhood policing teams.
 Of these, the most visible and sizeable are the following.

 Air Operations Unit

-The Air Operations Unit (AOU) provides aerial support for border security, search and rescue, police operations, and disaster response.
-The AOU has a uniformed civilian Executive Officer, and is staffed by professional pilots and engineers, as well as police officers, led by a sergeant.
-The AOU was founded in 2010.
+The Air Operations Unit (AOU) provides aerial support for border security, search and rescue, medical evacuations, patient transport from the Sister Islands, police operations, and disaster response.

+The AOU has one Inspector as Head Of Air Operations, along with a Sergeant as the Deputy Head Of Air Operations, and is staffed by professional pilots, engineers, as well as tactical flight officers in the form of (police officers), the AOU was founded in 2010.

 The AOU started with a Eurocopter EC135 police helicopter.
 This original aircraft was withdrawn after a failure in service in February 2019.
-The AOU now operates the Airbus Helicopters, Inc. H145 helicopters.
+The AOU now operates two Airbus Helicopters, Inc. H145 helicopters.

 The AOU now operates two Airbus H-145 helicopters (formerly the Eurocopter EC-145), acquired in a special deal with the United Kingdom in late March 2019, and early December 2019.